John Britton (mathematician)

 John Leslie Britton (18 November 1927 – 13 June 1994) was an English mathematician from Yorkshire who worked in combinatorial group theory and was an expert on the word problem for groups.
-Britton was a member of the London Mathematical Society and was Secretary of Meetings and Membership with that organization from 1973-1976.
+Britton was a member of the London Mathematical Society and was Secretary of Meetings and Membership with that organization from 1973 to 1976.

 Britton died in a climbing accident on the Isle of Skye.